Stability of a tilted granular monolayer: How many spheres can we pick before the collapse?: Conclusions

 \section{Conclusions}

 We conducted discrete element simulations to study avalanches triggered by vacancies in a granular medium formed by a monolayer of crystallized spheres on a tilted plane.
 By varying the inclination angle of the plane and the size of the system, a phase diagram was built where three zones are distinguished: \textit{no avalanche}, \textit{avalanches triggered by extractions}, and \textit{instant avalanches}.
-We observed that, as particles are extracted, the average coordination number ($\bar{z}$) decreases, weakening the structure of the system, thus causing the average elastic energy ($\bar{E}$) also to decrease.
-On the other hand, we showed there is a region of the phase space ($\theta\in[\ang{18},\ang{20}]$) where the number of extractions before an avalanche can be predicted.
-We proposed a model based on the evolution of the average coordination number and the elastic energy to predict the critical extraction number for this zone.
-We found that the model agrees with the simulations for systems of different sizes.
-The critical extraction number predicted is associated with a unique critical packing fraction of $\phi_c=0.83$, associated with a loss of elastic energy of $23\%$.
+We observed that, as particles are extracted, the average coordination number ($\bar{z}$) decreases, weakening the system's structure.
+On the other hand, we showed that in most of the \textit{avalanche triggered by extractions} zone, the critical extraction number $n_c$ can be predicted by a simple statistical model of the average coordination number.
+The prediction is made by adding the critical coordination number obtained from DEM simulations to our evolution model.
+Only a few cases at transition zones are out of the model's predictions, thus requiring a more specific study.\\ Three critical dimensionless constants were discovered in the present work.
+The first one is the mean critical coordination number $\bar{z}_c=4.27$, which represents a limit of network connection under which the system collapses.
+The second one is a critical void ratio $n_c/N_0=0.10$, which gives us a critical packing fraction $\phi_c=0.82$, very close to the limit of the flowing region in simple shear.

 Our numerical simulations and the proposed model shed some light on a problem that is difficult to tackle experimentally.
-It remains to be seen how our results could be extended to other situations, such as a non-crystallized monolayer or a 3D configuration.
-As a final thought, we would like to emphasize the value of considering everyday phenomena to inspire new pathways to learn about complex problems like avalanches.
+We should investigate if our results could be extended to other situations, such as non-crystallized poly-disperse systems or 3D configurations.
+Finally, we want to emphasize the value of considering everyday phenomena to inspire new pathways to learn about complex problems like avalanches.\\